benleong94/Sudoku-Solver-Python/MVP/ProjectMangement.md

 Overall, we have managed to assimilate well and work together in a team effectviely.

+Overall, we have managed to assimilate well and work together in a team effectviely.
+We keep track of our progress on a weekly basis mostly.
+We are all full-time working adults with other personal and family commitments.
+We had to learn how to manage our time effectively and coordinate with each other in order to get work done.

+We had some physical meetings as well as online meetings to discuss the project.
+We then proceeded to split the work and we work in teams of 2.
+We realized that such an arrangement (of working in pairs) works well for us.

+For better communication, we used mostly Whatsapp and MS Teams to coordinate our work.
+We ensured that our ideas were communicated properly and ask each other questions to get clarification.
+This helped to prevent any misunderstanding, to prevent any communication issues.

 ## Sprint Burndown Charts

 *In this section include a screenshot of a sprint-burndown chart for each of your completed sprints.*